Provable Convex Co-clustering of Tensors: A Convex Formulation of Co-clustering

 The graph in \Fig{edgeGraph} makes readily apparent that the convex objective in \Eqn{cvxtriclustr} separates over the connected components of the similarity graph for the mode-$d$ slices.
 Consequently, one can solve for the optimal $\T{U}$ component by component.
 Without loss of generality, we assume that the weights are such that all the similarity graphs are connected.
+Before leaving this preliminary description of the weights, however, we want to emphasize that in practice weights are set once in a data-adaptive manner and should be considered empirically chosen hyper-parameters rather than tuning parameters.
 Further discussion of the weights and practical recommendations for specifying them will be discussed in \Sec{weights}.